 A ton of hotels line the street made up of tourist traps of any kind from tapas bars to clubs to souvenirs.
 If you’ve got a room facing the street expect a ton of noise until early hours.

 Nights bring pickpockets and pesky drug dealers and prostitutes.

-Stay here only if you want a short walk home from partying or have found a great deal.
+This is a great area to stay for young adults wanting a short walk home from partying or have found a great deal.

 El Born/La Ribera